teaxyz/white-paper/white-paper.md

 ## Incentives and Penalties

 As discussed earlier, there can be strong incentives for bad actors to compromise open-source software.
 The majority of the Internet’s critical infrastructure is running on open-source, and the race to find exploits and other vulnerabilities is on.
-At tea, we believe that package maintainers are not the ones that should be blamed (although they often are). tea protocol incentives fix this through a fair and equitable incentive distribution.
+At tea, we believe that package maintainers are not the ones that should be blamed (although they often are).

+tea protocol incentives fix this through a fair and equitable incentive distribution.
 A package like lodash with over 151k dependents is a pillar of open-source development, and its maintainer deserves to be rewarded proportionally.
 However, a reward system built solely on the number of dependents would prevent innovators from disrupting these monopolies unless they are sufficiently funded by third parties or have already accumulated enough resources to self-fund.
-This approach would likely lead to a shrinking number of contributors, thus creating the polar opposite of what tea is about. tea’s goal is to represent the value of open-source software and, in doing so, foster its growth by empowering its participants with the resources they need to pursue their passion unencumbered.
+This approach would likely lead to a shrinking number of contributors, thus creating the polar opposite of what tea is about.

+tea’s goal is to represent the value of open-source software and, in doing so, foster its growth by empowering its participants with the resources they need to pursue their passion unencumbered.
 The tea incentive distribution system needs to carefully consider the steeping ratio of each package and adjust each package’s incentive accordingly.
 To reduce the risk of a small number of packages used as dependencies across many applications collecting the majority of steeping rewards, we will leverage the research produced by the web3 Foundation[^19] for the Polkadot proof-of-stake-based rewards mechanism.
 We may alter the implementation and its variables based on the results of practical experiments.

 As a package steep approaches a governance-defined optimum steeping ratio, its steeping rewards ratio will decrease progressively.
 When a package exceeds its optimum steeping ratio, the steeping rewards ratio will decrease sharply to de-incentivize package supporters and tea tasters from further steeping these packages.
 Given their higher steeping ratio, this design could allow lesser steeped packages to become more attractive to both package supporters and tea tasters.
 This approach may also incentivize experienced developers to build alternatives to highly-steeped packages, thus creating an opportunity for the tea community to balance supporting existing software and promoting innovation.
 The steeping ratio will be calculated using the circulating supply in its initial design.
 The tea community may alter this design to improve the system’s scalability further.
-Let  be the steeping ratio across all packages.
+Let $\chi$ be the steeping ratio across all packages.
 It represents the total number of tea tokens steeped by package maintainers, package users, package supporters and sponsors, and tea tasters divided by the total tea token supply.
-Given how many open-source packages are available today and their expected growth, $\upsilon$, will always be a very small value between $0$ and $1$.
+Given how many open-source packages are available today and their expected growth, $\chi$, will always be a very small value between $0$ and $1$.

-Let $\upsilon$ be the staking ratio.
+Let $\psi$ be the staking ratio.
 It represents the total number of tea tokens staked by any network participant to secure the network.

 Let $\chi_{ideal}$ be the steeping ratio we would like each package to attain for a fair distribution of rewards across all packages and their dependencies.
 The value of $\chi_{ideal}$ must be updated as new packages are added to the decentralized registry, and dependencies are created.
 To determine the best value for $\chi_{ideal}$, we will use a popularity bell curve updated at the start of each reward cycle.

 Let $\tau = \tau(\chi)$ be the annual steeping interest rate distributed to all tea community members who steep tea tokens to support open-source developers.
 In other words, $\tau(\chi)$ corresponds to the steeping reward received over a year by a community member that steeps tea tokens for the entire year.

-Let $\gamma = \gamma(\upsilon)$ be the annual staking interest rate distributed to all node operators and network participants who stake tea tokens to secure the network.
-In other words, $\gamma(\upsilon)$ corresponds to the staking reward received over a year by a community member that stakes tea tokens for the entire year.
+Let $\gamma = \gamma(\psi)$ be the annual staking interest rate distributed to all node operators and network participants who stake tea tokens to secure the network.
+In other words, $\gamma(\psi)$ corresponds to the staking reward received over a year by a community member that stakes tea tokens for the entire year.

 Let $\delta$ be the annual inflation directed at the network treasury. $\delta$ may vary as external factors affect the token supply.

-We consider the annual steeping reward rate as a function of $\chi$ and the annual staking reward rate as a function of $\upsilon$.
+We consider the annual steeping reward rate as a function of $\chi$ and the annual staking reward rate as a function of $\psi$.

 * $\tau(\chi)$ corresponds to the incentive for people to steep a package.
 As $\chi$ increases, fewer rewards $\tau(\chi)$ are needed.
-* $\gamma(\upsilon)$ corresponds to the incentive for people to stake the network.
-As $\upsilon$ increases, fewer rewards $\gamma(\upsilon)$ are needed to secure the network.
+* $\gamma(\psi)$ corresponds to the incentive for people to stake the network.
+As $\upsilon$ increases, fewer rewards $\gamma(\psi)$ are needed to secure the network.

 The annual inflation $I$ will be equivalent to $(\tau + \gamma + \delta)$ and calculated as follows: